noveogroup-amorgunov/nukeapp/docs/en/architecture.md

 So, there are several options:

 - 1️⃣ Follow the classic FSD version and move widgets to entity (hello prop drilling and hell of duplication 👎);
-- 2️⃣ Allow cross-imports between widgets (it's a pretty simple workaround, but hello low cohesion 👎);
+- 2️⃣ Allow cross-imports between widgets (it's a pretty simple workaround, but hello high coupling 👎);
 - 3️⃣ Add a new layer like `page-widgets` or `entity-widgets` (it complicates architecture and module communication in general 👎);
 - 4️⃣ Add a new sublayer for base widgets (similar with previous options, but we don't introduce new global layer 🤔).